StefanKunde/TradeMaster_POE/README.md

 + Set a max price of the selected currency you are willing to pay for 1 map

 Plans for future:
-- view for trades
+- View for trades
 - Divination cards
 - Prophecies
 - automatically post trade messages
-- Add Currency support
 - Mod support for buying maps (i.e. filter out reflected maps)

-See it in action:
+See it in action (its the first version.
+No currency tab implemented in the video):

 [![Watch the video](https://i.imgur.com/UicY83R.jpg)](https://www.youtube.com/watch?v=V_wN7mJptdA)